General Availability of Healthcare

 When traveling in Jordan or in East Jerusalem and Arab cities inside Israel, travelers should not carry or drink alcohol (which is forbidden by Islam) in public, and modest dress is expected of both men and women.
 Women traveling alone must realize they are visiting Muslim societies, where the very fact of being unaccompanied by a man will be regarded as suspicious and provocative.
 Extremely modest dress is essential.
 All behavior must be very guarded, and all visitors should be aware of conservative Muslim sensibilities.
 Gay and lesbian travelers are advised to be unusually discreet when visiting these areas.

 Terrorism has become a problem everywhere in the world, and Israelis have become expert in dealing with it.
-Despite the news of the past few years, the chance is actually greater that you'll be involved in a traffic mishap while in Israel.
 In Jerusalem, security guards now prowl the bus stops, checking and intercepting suspicious-looking people before they can board a bus.
 Guards conduct bag and body checks at the entrances to shopping malls, markets, shops, cafes, restaurants, transportation hubs, and hotels.
 You'll find security guards at most major restaurants.
 Always keep alert and be aware of suspicious persons, especially if they are well bundled in coats or jackets when the weather is not cold.